William Mulholland: Legacy

-In his book Water and Power, author and historian William L. Kahrl summed up Mulholland's public legacy to the principle of public water development in writing:
+In his book Water and Power, historian William L. Kahrl summed up Mulholland's public legacy to the principle of public water development in writing:

 The harshest judgement of Mulholland's actions lay in the damage he had done to the principle of public water development.
 More than any other individual, William Mulholland, through the building of the aqueduct and the formation of the Metropolitan Water District, established the principle of public ownership of water indelibly on California's history.
 But the furor that followed upon the mistakes made in the last seven years of his public service discredited the man and thereby gave aid to the enemies of the ideal he had labored all his life to establish.

-In contrast to the author William Kahrl's opinion on this one subject, his overall character was summarized by one of his associates in the engineering profession, who described him in saying:

-A man with a mind remarkable for its breadth and brilliant wit.
-A man who can build an aqueduct, and man who can also, beside a mountain campfire, while he broils his trout, discourse on profound structural geology.
-A man whose life has been spent in public service for the benefit of the masses in the land of his adoption.
-Remarkable for his originality of thought and analysis, yet equally active in the practical application of these ideals.
-Original in the minute details of construction, yet brave to the limit of conceiving and assuming the responsibilities of the greatest projects.
-Kind, generous and true to the public welfare, he stands an example of what the applied scientist can do for his state when he holds his brief for the people.

 In Los Angeles, Mulholland Dam in the Hollywood Hills, Mulholland Drive, Mulholland Highway and Mullholland Middle School are named for Mulholland.